exonum/exonum-doc/src/home/design-overview.md

 storage.
 Its core functions are persisting data and responding to read queries from external clients.

+**Transactions** are the main entity Exonum works with.
+A transaction represents an atomic patch that should be applied to the key-value storage.
+Any node can generate transactions, however these transactions need to be verified and ordered before they are considered accepted / committed.

-All data in the Exonum may be divided into two parts:
+All data in the Exonum blockchain is divided into two parts:

 - **Data storage**, which contains data structured into tables
-- **History of transactions** applied to the data storage
+- **Trasaction log**, i.e., the complete history of all transactions ever applied to the data storage

-As transactions include any atomic operations such as creating new value, or updating already saved values, actual state of the data tables can be restored completely from the list of the transactions.
+As transactions include operations on the key-value storage such as creating new value, or updating already saved values, the actual data storage state can be restored completely from the list of the transactions.
 When a new node in the Exonum network appears, it loads already generated blocks and applies its transactions to the data storage one by one.
-Such approach allows seeing the whole history of any data chunk and simplify audit.
+Such approach allows seeing the whole history of any data chunk and simplify auditing.

 By using a transaction log, Exonum implements [state machine replication][wiki:state-machine-repl].
-It guarantees coincidence of data storage states among nodes.
+It guarantees agreement of data storage states among nodes in the network.
 The same approach is often used by non-blockchain distributed DBs, such as Mongo or PostgreSQL.

-Transactions are the main entity Exonum works with.
-A transaction represents an atomic patch that should be applied to the persistent state.
-Any node can generate transactions, however these transactions need to be verified and ordered before they will be considered as accepted ones.
+### Blocks

-Exonum gathers transactions into blocks; the whole block is approved atomically.
+Exonum gathers transactions into **blocks**; the whole block is approved atomically.
 If a transaction has not been written to any block yet, it is not regarded as accepted.
-After a block is approved, every transaction in it is executed by the corresponding Exonum service and is applied to data tables.
+After a block is approved, every transaction in it is executed sequentially, with changes applied to the data storage.

 Exonum blocks consist of the following parts: